shancock-va/docker-stacks/google-cloud-notebook/README.md

 Checkout the parent repo that you are already looking in (https://github.com/shancock-va/docker-stacks).

 ### Building Your Docker Container
-From the docker stacks direct you just checkouted run the following command
+From the docker stacks directory you just checked out run the following command

 `docker build google-cloud-notebook -t google-cloud-notebook -f google-cloud-notebook/Dockerfile`